 - What feedback loop refines scoring?

-A well-defined MQL eliminates 80% of friction.
+A well-defined MQL eliminates most of that friction.
 Marketing and sales sharing the same definitions see their MQL-to-opportunity conversion double.

 Mistake 6: Ignoring negative signals

-Teams obsessed with positive buying signals often ignore signals indicating disengagement or latent dissatisfaction among existing customers:
+Teams focused on positive buying signals often ignore signals indicating disengagement or latent dissatisfaction among existing customers:

 - Departure of an internal champion detected on LinkedIn